wolfvictorOSI/Edge-Data-Store-Docs/V1/SDS/Reading_Data_API.md

     Interpolated?index=2017-11-23T13:30:00Z
 ```

-Because the index is a valid type for interpolation and the stream has a ``InterpolationMode`` of ``Continuous``, this request receives a response with an event interpolated at the specified index:
+Because the index is a valid type for interpolation and the stream has an ``InterpolationMode`` of ``Continuous``, this request receives a response with an event interpolated at the specified index:

 **Response body**